pbdsce/advaith-website/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-blue.svg)]()

 Official repository for Advaith.
-Advaith is a Tech fest organised by and Point Blank.Our goal is to create an environment for students to network, learn, develop, and create amazing stuff.
-This is an opportunity for students across the country to showcase their technical skills get them validated by peers and experts from the industry.
+Advaith is a Tech Fest run by Point Blank.
+Our goal is to provide an environment for students to network, learn, develop, and create awesome stuff.
+Advaith is an opportunity for students around the country to showcase their technical skills and get them validated by their peers and experts from the industry.

 ## Sections